-We record a provision for losses relating to our representations and warranties as part of our loan sale transactions.
-The method we use to estimate the liability for representations and warranties is a function of the representations and warranties given and considers a combination of factors, including, but not limited to, estimated future default and mortgage loan repurchase rates and the potential severity of loss in the event of default and the probability of reimbursement by the correspondent loan seller.
+We record a provision for losses relating to our representations and warranties as part of our mortgage loan sale transactions.
+The method we use to estimate the liability for representations and warranties is a function of the representations and warranties given and considers a combination of factors, including, but not limited to, estimated future default and mortgage loan repurchase rates and the potential severity of loss in the event of default and, if applicable, the probability of reimbursement by the correspondent mortgage loan seller.
 We establish a liability at the time loans are sold and periodically update our liability estimate.

 The level of the liability for losses under representations and warranties is difficult to estimate and requires considerable management judgment.
-The level of mortgage loan repurchase losses is dependent on economic factors, investor loss mitigation strategies, and other external conditions that may change over the lives of the underlying loans.
+The level of mortgage loan repurchase losses is dependent on economic factors, purchaser or insurer loss mitigation strategies, and other external conditions that may change over the lives of the underlying mortgage loans.
 Our estimate of the liability for representations and warranties is developed by our credit administration staff.
-The liability estimate is reviewed and approved by our senior management credit committee which includes PFSI's chief executive, operating, credit and enterprise risk, mortgage fulfillment, institutional mortgage banking and shared services officers.
+The liability estimate is reviewed and approved by our senior management credit committee which includes the senior executives of the Company and of the loan production, loan servicing and credit risk management areas.

-As economic fundamentals change, as investor and Agency evaluation of their loss mitigation strategies (including claims under representations and warranties) change and as the mortgage market and general economic conditions affect our correspondent lenders, the level of repurchase activity and ensuing losses will change.
+As economic fundamentals change, as purchaser and insurer evaluations of their loss mitigation strategies (including claims under representations and warranties) change and as the mortgage market and general economic conditions affect our correspondent lenders, the level of repurchase activity and ensuing losses will change.
 As a result of these changes, we may be required to adjust the estimate of our liability for representations and warranties.
 Such an adjustment may be material to our financial condition and results of operations.